The National Museum of Computing: Funding

 The museum entirely depends on voluntary and corporate donations and admission charges.
 Fund-raising continues and donors have included Bletchley Park Capital Partners, Fujitsu, Google UK, CreateOnline, Ceravision, Insight software, PGP Corporation, IBM, NPL, HP Labs, British Computer Society (BCS), Black Marble, and the School of Computer Science at the University of Hertfordshire.

 The museum conducted a crowdfunding campaign in March 2018 to raise funds to build a new gallery for the Bombe.
 The campaign raised over £43,000 via crowd-funding and an additional £20,000 via direct donations.

 The museum secured £500,000 from the Post Office Remembrance Fellowship, conditional on the raising a further £150,000 in matched funding.
 This was for the restoration of the 80-year-old roof over the Tunny and Colossus galleries and the refurbishment of several museum spaces.
 In January 2023 they launched a crowdfunding appeal for the matched funding and raised sufficient for the work to start early in 2024.

-Opening

-The Museum is normally open to the public 4 days a week: Tuesdays, Thursdays, Saturdays, and Sundays, from 10:30am to 4:30pm during the winter period, extending to 5pm during the summer months.
-Demonstrations and talks in the Bombe, Tunny, and Colossus galleries usually occur on the hour, with slight changes depending on the number of visitors.
-Guided tours operate at 2pm on Tuesdays, Thursdays and Sundays.
-Booking for tours is recommended as there are limited places.

-See the museum website for admission charges, with concessions available for students, over 60s, and children (under 5s free).
-Annual tickets, offering unlimited return visits for all open days, are also available.